ktsering2025/reddit-competitor-sentiment/README.md

-# Brian's Reddit Competitor Sentiment Agent
+# Reddit Competitor Sentiment Agent - 70% Complete

-## What I Built
-I created a Reddit scraping agent that answers Brian's questions about competitor sentiment.

-**Live Page:** file:///Users/kunsang.tsering/Desktop/reddit-competitor-sentiment/index.html

-## Files in My Project
-- `index.html` - Simple page showing Reddit customer discussions with clickable links
-- `reddit_scraper.py` - Gets live Reddit data from r/MealKits, r/ButcherBox, r/DogFood
-- `config.py` - List of competitors to track
-- `requirements.txt` - Python dependencies

-## What Brian Asked For
+## What Brian Actually Asked For
 > *"Build an agent that will scrub reddit each day to build a report on competitor sentiment.
-Which competitors are doing well, which ones are doing poorly and receiving negative comments, what does volume look like per competitor vs HF?"*
+It can just live in the email that is sent to end users or a google sheet."*

+## ✅ What I Built (70% Complete)
+- `reddit_scraper.py` - Web scraping agent that gets Reddit data ✅
+- `config.py` - Competitor list for tracking ✅
+- `requirements.txt` - Python dependencies ✅

-## What I Delivered
+## ❌ What I Need to Finish (30% Missing)
-✅ **Volume tracking:** HelloFresh 3 posts vs Competitors 7 posts
-✅ **Well-performing:** HelloFresh brands (green borders)
-✅ **Poorly-performing:** Sunbasket "SCAM" posts, Marley Spoon "BUST" complaints
-✅ **Real Reddit links:** Click to read actual customer discussions
-✅ **Live data:** 33 Reddit posts scraped daily
+- **Email system** to send daily reports to end users
+- **Google Sheets integration** (Brian's preferred simple output)
+- **Remove complex files** (Brian said don't save data)

-## Brian's Response
+## Current Status
-> *"I agree with the 'next development' phase.
-I think the methodology for sentiment scoring is something that we can brainstorm together, since that can become quite subjective and smart categorization of comment types would be helpful."*
+**Project Completion: 70%**
+**Missing:** Simple email reports or Google Sheets output (Brian's actual preference)

-## Next Phase
+## Next Steps
-Ready to collaborate with Brian on:
-- Enhanced sentiment scoring methodology
-- Smart comment categorization
-- Daily email reports for stakeholders
+1. Build email system for daily reports

-**Status:** Phase 1 complete, Phase 2 ready for Brian's input
+2. Add Google Sheets integration option
+3. Focus on simplicity (no HTML dashboards or saved files)

+**Brian wants simple, not complex - I overcomplicated this.**